HomeAfrican SafarisAfrican Safari Guide

 Highlights of the park:

-• Discover the waterhole popular with wildlife as the surrounding lakes dry during the winter season to find a key game-viewing destination.
+• Discover a waterhole popular with wildlife as the surrounding lakes dry during the winter season

 When to visit: Consider the drier months of May through to the end of September, when the animals tend to gather in search of water.